decaporg/decap-cms/website/content/docs/configuration-options.md

 ## Slug Type

 The `slug` option allows you to change how filenames for entries are created and sanitized.
+It also applies to filenames of media inserted via the default media library.
 For modifying the actual data in a slug, see the per-collection option below.

 `slug` accepts multiple options: